krishnanlab/teaching/2019-fall_appliedml/README.md

     - Results and Discussion
     - Limitations and Future Directions
     - References
-3. A presentation (slides) that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.
+3. A poster that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future directions, and acknowledgements/references.

 There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/2019-fall_appliedml#project-deadlines) throughout the course that will help you stay on track, allowing you to complete a substantial project.
-1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
+1. Describe your previous research, areas of research interest in machine learning, and the type of project that best fits your interests.
 Post this description in a profile that lets your classmates know you. **TBD**
-2. Discuss with Arjun (and any other PI) and read recent papers.
+2. Discuss with Michael/Arjun (and any other PI) and read recent papers.
 Describe project ideas. **TBD**
 3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references). **TBD**
 4. Write 4-page proposal describing project goals, division of work, milestones, datasets, and challenges. **TBD**
 5. Review and discuss proposals (NIH review format). **TBD**
 6. Address peer evaluations, revise aims, scope, list of final goals & deliverables. **TBD** (note: due after presentation).
 7. Continue making substantial progress on proposed milestones.
 Write outline/first-draft of final report.
 Meet Arjun to discuss all results and get feedback on the draft. **TBD**
 8. Complete milestones, finalize results, figures, write-up in conference publication format.
 As part of the report, comment on your overall project experience. **TBD**
-9. Final project presentations will take place on the **TBD** and **TBD**.
+9. Final project presentations will take place on **TBD**.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-fall_appliedml/README.md#cmse-xxx-applied-machine-learning-for-physical-and-life-sciences) ]

 ## Grading Information
 Activity | Percentage
 :----- | ---------:
-Pre-class assignments | ~35%
+Assignments | ~35%
 Class participation | ~15%
 Scribing | ~10%
 Project | ~40%